latest nhpb_banner 1__compressed

 Rental assistance in New York City.

-Low-income families and tenants across the entire New York City area can contact numerous agencies for rent assistance.
-Non-profit organizations, charities, and government funded programs are in place in Queens, the Bronx, Manhattan, Brooklyn, and Staten Island.
-They can provide emergency financial assistance to New York residents for paying their rent or security deposits as well as funds to prevent an eviction.
+Low-income families in the New York City area will get rental assistance.
+Charity organizations, churches, and government funded programs offer rent relief to struggling tenants in all boroughs, including the Bronx, Manhattan and other parts of the city.
+They provide emergency financial help for paying their rent or security deposits, money for lease application fees as well as funds to pay housing costs.
 Find help with rent near you in NYC.

 Find information on non-profits, charities, and government programs by borough below that help with rental payments.
 Not only can they usually assist residents in those specific parts of the city, but referrals may also be available.
-Some organizations are involved in providing immediate rental assistance, shelter, free motel vouchers or low income, no-list housing across the entire metropolitan area.
-There are other organizations that can offer assistance with a security deposit or first months rent expense for a new apartment.
-Some examples of them include the following.
+There are other organizations that can offer assistance with a security deposit or first months rent expense for a new apartment

-Center for Urban Community Services - Assistance includes homeless prevention, a homeless shelter, and both transitional and permanent housing.
+Center for Urban Community Services - Assistance includes help with rent for homeless prevention, a homeless shelter, and both transitional or permanent housing.
 Case managers provide other support as well, including budgeting, career counseling and job search assistance so that the tenant can afford future rent payments on their own.
 Click here for more information on housing assistance from Center for Urban Community Services.

 Family Eviction Prevention Supplement offers payments to cover any back rent that may be due by the family.
 If the eviction is prevented, a monthly subsidy can help with future housing payments, including a deposit.
 More on the New York City eviction supplement.